Diabetes: Keeping Feet Healthy

 Dry them thoroughly and gently and don't forget between the toes

 Moisturize your feet with cream or lotion but don't use it between toes

 Never go barefoot, always wear shoes or slippers

 To avoid ingrown toenails, cut your nails following the shape of the toe, or straight across.
 Talk to your health care provider or podiatrist if you need assistance trimming your toenails.
 Schedule an appointment with your podiatrist to have warts, calluses, or corns removed.

 To learn when your last nail trimming was, check your VA Notes (sign in required).
 There you can find a record of the health care services provided to you.
-If you are due for a nail trimming, reach out to your health care team with Secure Messaging (sign in required).
+If you are due for a nail trimming, reach out to your health care team with Secure Messaging.
 If you are eligible, your doctor can refer you to the Podiatry Clinic at your VA Medical Center.